 During the child's year in the Reception class the Foundation Stage Profile is completed.
 Standard Assessment Tasks (SATs) are taken in the school years that children become seven and eleven.
-In Year 1 the children undergo a phonics check and in Year 4 they undergo a multiplication tables test.

-The results of these tests are reported to parents, along with annual teacher assessments.
-Copies of the Year 2 and Year 6 SATs results for 2019 (pre-pandemic) are included with this prospectus.
+The results of the Foundation Stage Profile and SATs are reported to parents, along with annual teacher assessments.
+Copies of the Year 2 and Year 6 SATs results for last year are included with this prospectus.